-- The contents of this statement are to the best of my knowledge a true reflection of the facts. - 2.
-I am a Member / Director / Owner of the following enterprise and am duly authorized to act on its hehalf.
+- 1. The contents of this statement are to the best of my knowledge a true reflection of the facts. - 2.
+I am a Member / Director / Owner of the following enterprise and am duly authorized to act - on its behalf:

 Enterprise Name:

-Enterprise Name.

 Trading Name (If Applicable):

-Аррисавіе).

 Registration Number:

 Enterprise Physical Address:

 Type of Entity (CC, (Pty) Ltd, Sole Prop etc.):

 Nature of Construction Business: BEPs (Built Environment Professional) Contractor Supplier

-Definition of "Black People" Amended by Act No 46 means Africans, Coloure (a) Who are citizens of or (b) Who became citizer naturalization- i.
-Before 27 April 19 of 2013 "Black People" is eds and Indians - If the Republic of South Af his of the Republic of South 1994; or 1944 and who would have b frica by birth or descent; th Africa by
+Definition of "Black People" As per the Broad-Based Black Economic Empowerment Act 53 of 2003 as Amended by Act No 46 of 2013 "Black People" is a generic term which means Africans, Coloureds and Indians - (a) Who are citizens of the Republic of South Africa by birth or descent; or (b) Who became citizens of the Republic of South Africa by naturalization- i.
+Before 27 April 1994; or On or after 27 April 1994 and who would have been entitled to acquire citizenship by naturalization prior to that date a generic term which frica by birth or descent; h Africa by